The United States of America

 UNICEF public-sector partner

-As UNICEF’s largest donor, the United States of America (USA) is an indispensable partner.
-Our partnership with the US Government is broad and diverse, spanning humanitarian and development programmes across key areas of UNICEF's work, including health; education; early child development; water, sanitation and hygiene (WASH); nutrition; child protection; gender equality; HIV and AIDS; immunization; and research programmes.
+As UNICEF’s largest donor, the United States of America is an indispensable partner.
+Our partnership with the US Government is broad and diverse, spanning humanitarian and development programmes across key areas of UNICEF's work, including health; education; early child development; water, sanitation and hygiene; nutrition; child protection; gender equality; HIV and AIDS; immunization; and research programmes.

 To advance our mission to end extreme poverty, reduce inequality and achieve the Sustainable Development Goals, we work with several US Government agencies, including the Department of State, the United States Agency for International Development (USAID), and the Centers for Disease Control and Prevention (CDC).

-Additionally, through the State Department's Bureau of Population, Refugees, and Migration; USAID (the Office of Foreign Disaster Assistance, and Food for Peace); and others; the Government of the United States was UNICEF’s largest 2019 resource partner in humanitarian response ─ providing access to education, protection, health care, nutrition services, and clean water for the most vulnerable girls and boys in crisis situations across the globe.
+Through the State Department's Bureau of Population, USAID Bureau for Humanitarian Assistance and others; the United States was UNICEF’s largest 2020 resource partner in humanitarian response ─ providing access to education, protection, health care, nutrition services, and clean water for the most vulnerable girls and boys in crisis situations across the globe.
+This contribution included vital COVID-19 funding and support to countries that have not traditionally received US support.